 As companies, we are constantly on a quest for the right audience, the right tactic and the right message to get in front of potential customers.
 More often than not, marketers mistakenly focus on changing the tactics rather than adjusting the delivery of their content.

-It's not only a delicate dance between content and inbound marketing, but more of the effectiveness of content throughout the entire buyer's journey or inbound marketing funnel.
+It's not only a delicate dance between content and inbound marketing, but also one of the effectiveness of content throughout the entire buyer's journey or inbound marketing funnel.
 Emphasis on the conversion rates between the stages is as important as the content itself.

 The buyer's journey is commonly utilized to visually map how a persona or ideal client navigates through the buying process.
 This journey takes the user from the awareness stage to the consideration and finally, the decision stage.
 The duration of the buyer's journey depends on each persona and the confidence required for the service you are offering.